 InCise Multileaf Collimator.
-The InCise MLC, originally designed for the CyberKnife M6 Series, is also available on the CyberKnife S7 System.
-It is designed to deliver the same precise SRS and SBRT treatments clinicians expect from the CyberKnife platform, while significantly reducing treatment times.
+The InCise MLC is designed to deliver the same precise SRS and SBRT treatments clinicians expect from the CyberKnife platform, while significantly reducing treatment times.
 With the InCise MLC, the CyberKnife S7 Series can be used to treat larger and irregular tumors more efficiently.